techworkersco/techworkersco.github.io/about.md

 ### How we engage contributors and collaborators

 We welcome contributions for general themes (e.g., workplace surveillance), specific stories (e.g., organizing efforts at a particular workplace), or anything else that aligns with our vision and values.
+Check out our [call for submissions](/call-for-submissions/) to learn more.

-If you have suggestions, contributions, or proposals to collaborate, you can contact our collective by email: <twcnewsletter@protonmail.com>.
-You can also open a [GitHub issue](https://github.com/techworkersco/techworkersco.github.io/issues).
+If you have suggestions, contributions, or proposals to collaborate, you can [email us](mailto:twcnewsletter@protonmail.com) or open a [GitHub issue](https://github.com/techworkersco/techworkersco.github.io/issues).

 We also welcome you to [subscribe](/subscribe/) to our newsletter!